Thoughtscript/cockroachdb-kotlin-client/README.md

     Executing SELECT * FROM kotlindb.bugs;
     Reading kotlindb.bugs row = [NO RESULTS FOUND]
     ```
-    The row was removed once no longer needed.
+    The row was removed once it was no longer needed.

     ```plaintext
     Closing connection ...